-Italian Dolomites is a dream destination for mountain lovers.
-But with thousands of kilometres of hiking trails, each more beautiful than the other, how in the world do you choose where to go… We had this exact same question when planning our Dolomites hiking trip this summer – what are the most beautiful, the best hikes in the Dolomites?
+The Italian Dolomites is a dream destination for mountain lovers.
+But with thousands of kilometers of hiking trails, each more beautiful than the other, how in the world do you choose where to go… We had this exact same question when planning our Dolomites hiking trip in summer – what are the most beautiful, the best hikes in the Dolomites?

-I consulted numerous websites, tourism boards, travel guides, and internet forums trying to choose the best Dolomites hiking trails for our trip.
-I was looking for relatively easy hikes with the most spectacular scenery.
+I consulted numerous websites on the Dolomites hiking, tourism boards, travel guides, and internet forums trying to choose the best Dolomites hiking trails for our trip.
+I was looking for relatively easy hikes (half a day – to a day) with the most spectacular scenery.
 Furthermore, each hike had to be doable with children.

 To save you hours and days of research, I’m sharing all my findings and our experience hiking in the Dolomites in this post.
-This is in no way a complete Dolomites hiking guide, rather a small selection of some of the very best hiking trails in the Dolomites, just 5 of our absolute favourites.
+This is in no way a complete Dolomites hiking guide, rather a small selection of some of the very best hiking trails in the Dolomites, just our absolute favorites.

-You could spend the whole summer hiking in the Dolomites admiring jaw-dropping amazing sceneries … However, if you are visiting Dolomites for the first time and want to see some of the best mountain scenery, then this Dolomites hiking guide is a good place to start.
+You could spend the whole summer exploring the best places in the Dolomites, visiting the most beautiful lakes in the region, and hiking in the Dolomites admiring jaw-dropping amazing sceneries … However, if you are visiting for the first time and want to see some of the best mountain scenery, then this Dolomites hiking guide is a good place to start.

-All the hikes mentioned in this article are rather short and quite easy, except the last one.
+All the hikes mentioned in this article are rather short and quite easy, except for the Rifugio Puez hike which is really long, and Lago di Sorapis which is a bit more challenging (still, they are both doable even with kids).
 Each hike offers plenty of shorter alternatives, while still giving you access to some of the most beautiful landscapes of Italian Dolomites.

-Please note that this is Dolomites hiking guide for the summer months only (June – September).
-While most trails will be accessible from approximately mid May till mid October, it’s advisable to check trail conditions in advance if you travel in shoulder season.
+Good to know: Please note that this is a Dolomites hiking guide for the summer months only (June – September).
+While most trails will be accessible from approximately mid May till mid October, it’s advisable to check trail conditions in advance if you travel in the shoulder season.

-For each hike I included practical information, such as distance, duration, difficulty level, as well as some practical tips based on our personal experience.
-You will see that my selection of the most beautiful hikes in the Dolomites is quite varied, not only in terms of location and scenery, but also the duration and difficulty level.
+For each hike, I included practical information, such as distance, duration, difficulty level, as well as some useful tips based on our personal experience.
+You will see that my selection of the most beautiful hikes in the Dolomites is quite varied, not only in terms of location and scenery but also the duration and difficulty level.
 So there is truly something for everyone.
 Find out!

 Adolf Munkel Trail in Odle – Geisler mountain group is one of the most spectacular hiking trails in the Dolomites and our family’s favourite.
 What makes it my number one suggestion for Dolomites hiking is that you get to see the most incredible scenery without too much effort.